PietroVN/anime/README.md

 # Video
-Simple script to watch videos on terminal (only supporting youtube for now)
+Simple script to watch videos and animes on terminal

 # Deps
 * Search (Included)